IgorC601/IgorC601/README.md

 - 👋 Hi, I’m @IgorC601
 - 👀 I’m interested in Data Science and Machine Learing
-- 🌱 I’m currently learning Data Science, Engineering, AI
+- 🌱 I’m currently learning Data Science and Engineering, AI
 - 💞️ I’m looking to collaborate on project related to my interests
 - 📫 How to reach me: www.linkedin.com/in/igor-caetano6 or igorccaetano601@gmail.com